javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ### XSRF attack

 Imagine, you are logged into the site `bank.com`.
 That is: you have an authentication cookie from that site.
-Your browser sends it to `bank.com` with every request, so that it recognizes you and performs all sensitive financial operations.
+Your browser sends it to `bank.com` with every request so that it recognizes you and performs all sensitive financial operations.

 Now, while browsing the web in another window, you accidentally come to another site `evil.com`.
 That site has JavaScript code that submits a form `<form action="https://bank.com/pay">` to `bank.com` with fields that initiate a transaction to the hacker's account.

 The browser sends cookies every time you visit the site `bank.com`, even if the form was submitted from `evil.com`.
-So the bank recognizes you and actually performs the payment.
+So the bank recognizes you and performs the payment.

 ![](cookie-xsrf.svg)

 That's a so-called "Cross-Site Request Forgery" (in short, XSRF) attack.

 Real banks are protected from it of course.
 All forms generated by `bank.com` have a special field, a so-called "XSRF protection token", that an evil page can't generate or extract from a remote page.
 It can submit a form there, but can't get the data back.
-The site `bank.com` checks for such token in every form it receives.
+The site `bank.com` checks for such a token in every form it receives.

 Such a protection takes time to implement though.
 We need to ensure that every form has the required token field, and we must also check all requests.